betloreilly/opensearch/opensearch_workshop_final.md

 ## Part II: Workshop Setup

-Alright, enough theory, let’s build something.
+Alright, enough theory, let's build something.

-In this part you’ll spin up a two‑node OpenSearch cluster with Dashboards using Docker, load a small but realistic retail dataset, and sanity‑check the setup.
+In this part you'll spin up a two‑node OpenSearch cluster with Dashboards using Docker, load a small but realistic retail dataset, and sanity‑check the setup.

 Why this matters:
-- **Real data**: customers, products, orders—exactly what you’ll see in production
+- **Real data**: customers, products, orders—exactly what you'll see in production
-- **Repeatable**: Docker removes “works on my machine”
+- **Repeatable**: Docker removes "works on my machine"
 - **Complete**: mappings, analyzers, nested data, geo, and queries all in one place

-You’ll learn how to structure indexes, choose analyzers, model one‑to‑many relationships, and verify everything with quick tests.
+You'll learn how to structure indexes, choose analyzers, model one‑to‑many relationships, and verify everything with quick tests.
 Plan ~20–30 minutes for setup and loading.

 ---